ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 ### Brand new drives

+> If you have pre-existing drives, you can skip this section.

 Before creating a partition on a brand new disk, make sure you have burned it in as covered under _Hardware_ -> [New Drive Burn-In Rituals](../06-hardware/new-drive-burnin.md).

 !!! warning
     **BE CAREFUL HERE** - The next steps modify the drive's partition table.
 If there is _any_ existing data on this drive, **IT WILL BE WIPED**.
 Proceed carefully.

 The following steps require root access.
-On Proxmox you may already be logged in as root; if not, use `sudo -i`.
+On Proxmox you may already be logged in as root.
+If not, use `sudo su` to switch to root.

 Using the example drive from the previous section, use `gdisk` to create a new partition.
 Run `gdisk /dev/sdX`, replacing `sdX` with the drive you have intentionally selected.
 For example:

 ```
-root@cartman:~# gdisk /dev/sdc
+root@proxtest:~# gdisk /dev/sdc
 GPT fdisk (gdisk) version 1.0.5

 Partition table scan: